Time-Lagged Recurrence: a data-driven method to estimate the predictability of dynamical systems: Conclusions

 We conclude this work with a note.
 The definition of $\alpha_\eta$, does not require $\eta > 0$.
 Therefore, $\alpha_\eta$ can be computed backward in time using $\eta < 0$.
 In this case, $\alpha_\eta$ characterizes the dynamics of the system as it approaches the reference state of interest, and it provides information that are entirely different from the forward-in-time analysis presented so far, using $\eta > 0$.
 Indeed, the backward predictability analysis can be used for understanding the dynamical pathways leading to extreme events as well as other phenomena in dynamical systems~\cite{li2023backward, noyelle2024investigating}.
+As a methodological study, we consider such in-depth analysis to be beyond the scope of this work, but we believe it may shed new light on various scientific domains.